-- 2.3.1 For operations in performance Class 1, an operator shall establish an RVR and visibility respectively (RVR/VIS) as take-off minima in accordance with Table 1 in Appendix T. - 2.3.2 For operations in performance Class 2, the take-off minima shall be 1000 m RVR/Vis and a cloud ceiling of 500 ft.
+- 2.3.1 For operations in performance Class 1, an operator shall establish an RVR and visibility respectively (RVR/VIS) as take-off minima in accordance with Table 1 in Appendix T. - 2.3.2 For operations in performance Class 2, the take-off minima shall be 800 m RVR/Vis.
 In addition, the operator shall instruct pilots- in-command to remain clear of cloud during the take-off manoeuvre until reaching Performance Class 1 capabilities.